 A: In rare occasions yes.
-Very few models are waterproof, and offer you this option.
-While we wish that all dental units come with that luxury, they don’t, and you have to be careful with them coming in close contact with the sink or tub water.
+Very few models are waterproof and offer you this option.
+While we wish that all dental units come with that luxury, they don’t.
+So you have to be careful with them coming in close contact with the sink or tub water.

 Q: Which is more important brushing or flossing?